Search | Directories | Reference Tools

 Universal Design vs. Accommodations

 Does employing universal design principles in instruction eliminate the need for specific accommodations for students with disabilities?
-In a word, "no." There will always be the need for some specific accommodations, such as sign language interpreters for students who are deaf.
-However, using universal design principles in course planning will assure greater access to the content for most students and minimize the need for specific accommodations.
-For example, designing Web resources in accessible format as they are developed means that no redevelopment is necessary if a blind student enrolls in the class.
+In a word, no. There will always be the need for some specific accommodations, such as sign language interpreters for students who are deaf.
+However, using universal design principles in course planning will ensure greater access to the content for most students and minimize the need for specific accommodations.
+For example, designing web resources in accessible formats as they are developed means that no redevelopment is necessary if a blind student enrolls in the class.
 Planning ahead can be less time-consuming in the long run.

 Preserving Educational Standards

-To assure that the same content is presented to every student in the class, it is helpful to distinguish the academic content from the instructional methods used to deliver the information.
+To ensure that the same content is presented to every student in the class, it is helpful to distinguish the academic content from the instructional methods used to deliver the information.

-When instructional objectives and academic content are separated from the method of instructional content, it is easier for the instructor to think about how she can provide the information in a variety of modalities, which may benefit the entire class.
+When instructional objectives and academic content are separated from the method of instructional content, it is easier for the instructor to think about how they can provide the information in a variety of modalities.
 The goal is to modify the methods and procedures for a student with a disability while preserving the educational content and evaluation standards of the course.

 Let's look at examples for separating essential instructional content in an academic class from the methods used to deliver and evaluate content.

-(Ask participants to give examples from their classes.)
+[Ask participants to give examples from their own classrooms.]

 For example, testing objectives and content should be considered separately from testing method.
 Tests should be designed to measure the level of mastery in a subject area.
 For a student with a disability, you may need to use an alternate method that tests for the same level of mastery as is used for other students.
 In other words, you change the testing procedure to evaluate mastery of the same content as that expected of other students.
 To fail the student who knows the content but has difficulty with a type of testing methodology because of his disability, is as unfair as passing a student who does not know the material.